sherlockwu/sherlockwu.github.io/_pages/about.md

 -->

 ## Research
 I'm broadly interested in systems.
-Recently, I built systems for new storage **devices** (such as Flash and PMEM) and new storage **architecture** (such as tiering and disaggregated storage/memory).
+I built systems for new storage **devices** (such as Flash and PMEM) and new storage **architecture** (such as tiering and disaggregated storage/memory).
 I work on topics such as caching, multi-tenancy, and data intensive applications.

 ### Systems for New Storage Devices
 - Characterizing Ultra Low Latency SSDs \[[UnwrittenContract, HotStorage'19](https://research.cs.wisc.edu/adsl/Publications/hotstorage-contract19.pdf)\]